-Rye & District Branch of the Royal British Legion was formed in the 1920’s and now meets jointly with former members of the old Rye & Northiam Royal Air Force Association along with ladies from the Rye & District Women’s Section, which has also sadly closed, each month (except August) please check the ‘What’s on 2013′ link for venue and programme for the year.
+Rye & District Branch of the Royal British Legion was formed in the 1920’s and now holds its meetings in the George Hotel in Rye in on 08 September and 10 November (AGM); we also support former members of the former Rye & Northiam Royal Air Force Association along with ladies from the sadly closed Rye & District Women’s Section, with their programe of social events and talks on the first Monday of the month, please contact us for details as the progam is constantly changing!.

 The Royal British Legion provides financial, social and emotional support to all those who have served and are currently serving in the Armed Forces, as well as their dependents.
 Anyone who has served in the forces for seven days or more is eligible for our help.

 The Royal British Legion’s major change programme is almost complete with a launch of a range of fantastic new facilities that will make it easier than ever before for beneficiaries, members, supporters and the general public to contact us and to access the wealth of advice and information that we are able to provide.
 These improvements, designed to reach out to Service personnel, veterans and their families and provide them with the advice and support they need at any stage of their lives, include: